-Dotty Hayes chairs the board of First Tech Federal Credit Union, and serves on the boards of the Computer History Museum, American Leadership Forum – Silicon Valley, the Center for Excellence in Nonprofits and encore.org.
+Dotty Hayes chairs the board of First Tech Federal Credit Union and the audit committee of Intevac (NASDAQ: IVAC).
+She also serves on the boards of CHM, American Leadership Forum – Silicon Valley, the Center for Excellence in Nonprofits, and encore.org.
 She was previously on the boards of The Vantagepoint Funds, Range Fuels, Addison Avenue Federal Credit Union, Silicon Valley Faces, and the Woodside Priory School.

 She retired from Intuit where she held the positions of Chief Audit Executive from 2005 - 2008, and Vice President, Corporate Controller from 2003 - 2005.
 She was Vice President, Corporate Controller at Agilent Technologies from its spin-off from Hewlett-Packard and IPO in 1999 until 2003, where she managed a global staff of 500.
 From 1989 - 1999 she held several roles at Hewlett-Packard, including General Manager of the program office that managed the spin-off of Agilent, Chief Audit Executive, Sector Financial Executive for the $5 billion Measurement Systems Organization, and Assistant Corporate Controller.
 She joined Hewlett-Packard as part of the Apollo Computer acquisition where she was Vice President, Corporate Controller.
 She joined Apollo before its first revenue shipment and was part of the team that grew the company to

 Fortune 500 status prior to the acquisition by Hewlett-Packard.